Clay B. Siegall, Ph.D.

 President, Chief Executive Officer and Chairman of the Board

 Clay B. Siegall, Ph.D., co-founded Seattle Genetics in 1998 and is the company's President, Chief Executive Officer and Chairman of the Board.
 A scientist by training with an emphasis on targeted cancer therapies, Dr. Siegall built Seattle Genetics on a foundation of scientific innovation, rigorous research and drug development practices as well as a passion for helping patients.
 He has guided the company to its current leadership position in developing antibody-drug conjugates (ADCs) and in securing the 2011 FDA approval of its first ADC product, ADCETRIS® (brentuximab vedotin).
-Under a collaboration with Takeda Pharmaceutical Company, ADCETRIS is now a global brand that is approved in 55 countries.
+Under a collaboration with Takeda Pharmaceutical Company, ADCETRIS is now a global brand that is approved in more than 65 countries.
 Seattle Genetics is also advancing a diverse pipeline of proprietary ADCs for the treatment of cancer.